TickTeam/guide-tt/what_is_calendar_view_used_for.md

 1. Open TickTick on your iOS device and slide the screen to the right.

-2. Tap “Calendar” in the List view.
+2. Tap "Calendar" in the List view.